MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      };
      ```

-   - Update "auth_delegate.cpp", by replacing all of the `auth_delegate` class implementation with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
+   - Update "auth_delegate.cpp", by replacing all of the generated `auth_delegate` class implementation with the following source. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).

      > [!IMPORTANT]
      > Notice that the following token acquisition code is intentionally incomplete.
 We will test later with a static access token.